Marcon3/ICT3909-FYP-Learning-To-Rank-Humans--Emotional-States/README.md

 ## Overview

 Human emotions are pivotal in shaping cognitive processes and social interactions, influencing individual behavior and group dynamics.
-In affective computing, accurately modeling these emotions is essential for humanized computer interactions.
-Traditional methods, which categorize emotions into discrete states or quantify them along a continuous scale, often oversimplify the complex spectrum of human emotions.
+In affective computing, accurately modelling these emotions is essential for humanised computer interactions.
+Traditional methods, which categorise emotions into discrete states or quantify them along a continuous scale, often oversimplify the complex spectrum of human emotions.
 This oversimplification introduces subjective biases, resulting in inaccuracies and misinterpretations that undermine the robustness of emotion recognition technologies.

 ### Objectives